matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ## Can someone claim the address I have for my contract in other EVM networks in zkSync 2.0?

-No!
-The contract address derivation formula is different from L1.
-Even if you deploy from the same account with the same nonce, on L2 the contract address will not be the same as on L1.
-So it is totally safe to have 2 accounts with the same address on L1 and L2 and there is no need to worry which contracts you deploy and where since the addresses will differ anyway.
+The contract address derivation formula is different from the regular EVM approach.
+Even if a contract is deployed from the same account address with the same nonce, the zkSync v2 contract address will not be the same as is on another EVM network.
+This means, for example, that no one will be able to claim an existing Ethereum address of your protocol to try to trick users into interacting with a malicious version of it.

 So the hack like we saw with Wintermute on Optimism is not possible
 ## What is the storage limit for smart contract on zkSync 2.0?